0xadri/charUtils/README.md

 # charUtils

-javascript utility library for character manipulation
+Javascript utility library for character manipulation

+## Functions

+Remove any accent using `charUtils.removeDiacriticFromCharacterIfAny(<character>)`

+Find out if a character is an alphabetical character using `charUtils.isAlphabeticalCharacter`